Aboriginal films, movies, documentaries and series

 Adventure Children Comedy Compilation Documentary Drama Epic Horror Musical Romance Sci-Fi Series Short Suspense Virtual reality

-These movies were all directed by an Aboriginal person.
+- Movies by First Nations directors: These movies were all directed by at least one First Nations person.
 Their content might not relate to Aboriginal culture.

-This section lists movies with Aboriginal topics which were directed by non-Aboriginal people.
+- Movies by non-Aboriginal directors: This section lists movies with First Nations topics which were directed by non-Aboriginal people.